FOR GRADUATE STUDENTS

 - Request travel funds BEFORE taking your trip.
 Once granted, please keep a copy of the award notification and/or email sent to you to submit with reimbursement receipts.

 - Some travel funds are available through the department to Graduate English and Medieval Studies students who are presenting at conferences.
-Contact Charles Mahoney, the Director of Graduate Studies, with a request for funding and a description of your proposed travel.
+Please submit a request for funding and a description of your proposed travel to the Graduate English Office.

 - Travel funding is available through the Graduate School for PhD students or students who have completed at least 30 credits of coursework toward their degree and are presenting at a conference.
 The application forms are at the Graduate School webpage linked under Financial Resources to Doctoral Student Travel Award.